 Major: Anthropology and Environmental Studies

-Favorite Sustainable Living tip: My favorite sustainable living tip is to reduce your meat intake to once a day or even try going vegetarian or vegan!
-I have been vegan for three years and originally went vegetarian after watching a documentary and learning about the environmental impacts of the animal agriculture industry.
+Favorite Sustainable Living Tip: My favorite sustainable living tip is to reduce your meat intake to once a day or even try going vegetarian or vegan!
+I have been vegan for four years and originally went vegetarian after watching a documentary and learning about the environmental impacts of the animal agriculture industry.

 Class of 2023